-If you know how much you will actually spend on any of the items listed, enter the amount to see if you are spending more or less than the recommended amount.
+If you know how much you will spend on any of the items listed, enter the amount to see if you are spending more or less than the recommended amount.
 For example, if you are planning to live on campus, enter in the cost of residence and meal plans.
 Or if you have found a place to live off-campus, enter in what you will be spending on rent.
-For information on the cost of residence, which varies significantly depending on the type, and on off-campus housing in Montreal, visit the Residences and Student Housing website.
+For information on the cost of your chosen residence or off-campus housing in Montreal, visit the Residences and Student Housing website.

 Do the estimates seem reasonable to you?
 Think you can live on what you have?
 Great!
 You are ready to move on to the next step - Build your budget(s).
 If not, you may need to revisit the Estimate your resources page to see if there are any other ways you can bring in extra cash.
-You can also check out Cash in on $ tips that might help you live for less!
+You can also Cash in on these tips that can help you stretch your dollars!